xinwenfu/VChat_TRUN/README.md

 	$ nmap -A <IP>
 	```
    * We can think of the "-A" flag as the term aggressive as it does more than the normal scans and is often easily detected.
-   * This scan will also attempt to determine the version of the applications, this means when it encounters a non-standard application such as *VChat* it can take 30 seconds to 1.5 minuets depending on the speed of the systems involved to finish scanning.
+   * This scan will also attempt to determine the version of the applications; this means when it encounters a non-standard application such as *VChat*, it can take 30 seconds to 1.5 minutes, depending on the speed of the systems involved, to finish scanning.
 You may find the scan ```nmap <IP>``` without any flags to be quicker!
    * Example results are shown below:

 		<img src="Images/Nmap.png" width=480>